babyboomer53/Lesson-4/README.md

 ## Summary
 Getting an early start on this assignment was both a blessing and a curse.
 Starting early gave me plenty of time to address those hidden bugs that inevitably pop up.
-On the other hand, having that much time allowed me to indulge my obsessive nature; constantly finding little things that I could improve.
+On the other hand, having that much time allowed me to indulge my obsessive nature.
+I'm constantly finding little things that I can improve, not the least of which is this README file.

 I was able to understand the concept very quickly, but the road to a successful implementation was bumpier than I expected.
-On at least two occasions I had to reengineer what initially appeared to be viable solutions.
+On at least two occasions I had to reengineer what initially appeared to be a viable solutions.
 Consequently, although I thought I'd finished this project on at least a couple of occasions, once again I'm up against the clock.
 Okay.
 I'm exaggerating a bit.
-I have only the readme file left to finish.
+I have only this README file left to finish.
 Earlier this morning I eliminated the last bug.
-It really wasn't a bug, but a section of code that I got could benefit from a facelift.
+It really wasn't a bug, but a section of code that I thought could benefit from a facelift.
 Some of the constructs in my original solution weren't very sophisticated, and not representative of my best work.

 Recently I got the impression that some of my fellow students are able to finish these assignments in a couple of days!!
 Wow!
 Are these assignments really that easy?!
 What's wrong with *me*?
-Of course I don't have anything concrete on which to base my suspicions; the evidence is purely circumstantial.
-Besides, I remember the days when I could do that.
+Of course I don't have concrete evidence on which to base my suspicions; the evidence is purely circumstantial.
+Besides, I remember the days when I could do the same.
 In fact, in a previous class I turned in five assignments in one week.
 The assignments were easier back then, and even though it was an introductory class, much of the material was review.
 But I digress…

-I'm out of practice interpreting pseudocode
-I'm still fond of flowcharts
-I added an iterator to the Stack class so that I could use enhanced for-loops I used git to create separate ranch while adding the iterator While the algorithm for adding string representations of integers turned out to be fairly straightforward, there were a couple of subtle nuances.
+I'm discovering that I'm not as adept as I once was at interpreting pseudocode.
+Much to my amusement, my final implementation of the algorithm looked a lot more like the pseudocode than it did when I started!
+I remember the days when we used flowcharts.
+I *miss* flowcharts.
+Where's my copy of Visio?
+I was an early adopter of that application.
+I thought it was the bees knees!
+I have nothing against pseudocode.
+I'm just out of practice.

+One of the ways in which I'm trying to get control of my obsessive behavior is to set deadlines.
+It's 8:10 PM on the night of the due date, and I'm giving myself until 9 PM to hit the submit button.
+At this point, there really isn't anything I could do to make it better.
+During this project I've accomplished most of the things I wanted to.
+If there's one thing missing from this assignment, it's the (better) use of Exceptions.
+I wanted to write my own Exception class, but didn't get around to it.

+Okay, I guess that's gonna have to be *it*.
+I'll close with the usual caveat, that this README is a work in progress, with a format that is constantly evolving.
+One of these days I'll do some research to find out whether there is an industry-standard layout.